Grand Slam (British game show): Tournament bracket

 The listed score is the number of seconds the winner had remaining at the end of the match.

+Results

+Games are listed in the order in which they aired.

+First round

+Quarterfinals

+Starting from the quarterfinals, the Keyword round was added as the third round of the match.

+The keyword was "brown" for the Keyword round.

+The keyword was "great" for the Keyword round.

+The keyword was "night" for the Keyword round.

+The outcome for each round in this match is currently unknown.

+Semi-finals

+The keyword was "black" for the Keyword round.

+The keyword for the Keyword round is unknown.

+Grand Final

+The keyword was "grand" for the Keyword round.

 US TV series

 Grand Slam was produced in the US in 2007 by Michael Davies.
 The initial series, premiering August 4, 2007 on GSN consists of a 16 player elimination tournament.

 As with the British series, the US program is presented as a grand championship of game shows.
 All 16 contestants selected were noted winners on other game shows.
 Unlike the British series, however, the contestants did not pay an entry fee; they were instead invited for a $100,000 (US) winner-take-all tournament sponsored by Sony, which produced the show.
 The studio host for GSN's production is Dennis Miller.
 The analyst is Amanda Byram.
 Pat Kiernan is the Questioner.
 Ken Jennings was the champion for 2007.
 Ogi Ogas was the runner up.